General DiSC® questions

 Which assessment should I use for part of the hiring process?

-Is DiSC available in other languages other than English?
+Is DiSC available in languages other than English?

 What does the DiSC assessment questionnaire look like?